 A learner log is where a trainer can keep track of the levels of engagement taking place in the virtual workshop.
 This allows them to easily monitor who has been answering questions and participating the most, so they can keep it level.
 This helps to reduce any social loafing and ensure everyone gets an equal amount of interaction.

-If investing in a Virtual Train the Trainer program would benefit your organization or you would like help boosting your internal trainers to a level of confidence and competence in their own delivery, get in touch with us today.
+If investing in a Virtual train the trainer programme would benefit your organisation or you would like help boosting your internal trainers to a level of confidence and competence in their own delivery, get in touch with us today.